Rep. Matt Gaets and Sen. JD Vance - June 13th, Hour 2

 Seems pretty simple to me.

-We have a reasonable basis for suspicion that all of the law fare being brought against Donald Trump is being centralized in decision making with senior officials at the Biden administration.
+We have a reasonable basis for suspicion that all of the lawfare being brought against Donald Trump is being centralized in decision-making with senior officials at the Biden administration.

-Now they may be at the Department of Justice, they may even be at the White House.
+They may even be at the White House.

-We want to see the calendared meetings, the emails, the memos, the notes, the correspondence, so we can determine whether or not we need legislation to stop federal entities from goosing state attorneys general or local DAs into political prosecutions that federal prosecutors would never do.
+We want to see the calendar meetings, the emails, the memos, the notes, the correspondence, so we can determine whether or not we need legislation to stop federal entities from goosing state attorneys general or local DAs into political prosecutions that federal prosecutors would never do.

 But you saw then Alvin Bragg animated into action, and we want to know about it.